 Where can students seek advice and guidance on how to lodge an appeal or complaint?

-Advice Zones offer a friendly, impartial and non-judgemental service, where students can talk openly in a confidential environment.
+The Advice Zones at each campus offer a friendly, impartial and non-judgemental service, where students can talk openly in a confidential environment.
 They can work with students to find a resolution including guiding them towards any specialist support they may need.

 Chaplaincy Services at the University of South Wales is an open and inclusive service to the whole community.
 It offers confidential and non-judgmental support to staff and students irrespective of faith, culture, gender or sexual orientation.
 Embracing diversity is a fundamental principle of the Chaplaincy’s ethos.